 Blossom with the tulips

-After a very successful first Christmas Fairy Tale which in December enchanted you with its half a million colourful lights, Mozirski gaj now invites you during the 1st May holidays to its traditional, this year 39th Spring Exhibition- exhibition of tulips.
+After every Christmas Fairytale which in December enchantes you with its 1.5 million colourful lights, Mozirski gaj invites you during the 1st May holidays to its traditional Spring Exhibition- exhibition of tulips.

 Among millions of tulips and other spring flowers you will definitely be captivated by the Mozirski gaj tulip.
 It was cultivated in the Netherlands especially for the Mozirski gaj and you will see it bloom only here.
 With its durability and unique colour it especially embodies the message of tulips, which conveys deep and strong romantic feelings.
 The romantics have long praised tulips as a sign of elated love and insatiable longing.